irods-contrib/irods-cloud-browser/irods-cloud-frontend/README.md

     $gulp gen-frontend-zip
 Generates a zipped file of all of the front-end files (irods-cloud-frontend/app) and saves it in the /build directory.

-### gen-war
-    $gulp gen-war
-Generates a .WAR file from the irods-cloud-backend/web-app directory, and saves it in the /build directory.

 ### concatCSS
     $gulp concatCSS
 Concatinates all CSS files to a all.css file, which is saved at irods-cloud-frontend/dist/css